-Our Minstrel family of wireless data modems adds two-way communications capability to the Palm family of handheld computing devices, private labeled derivatives and the Casio E-15 Windows Pocket PC handheld device.
+Our Minstrel family of wireless data modems adds two-way communications capability to the Palm family of handheld computing devices, the Handspring family of handheld computing devices, private labeled derivatives and the Casio E-15 Windows Pocket PC handheld device.
 The Minstrel wireless "cradles" maintain the key advantages of these devices: size, ease-of-use, synchronization and customization.
 Minstrel provides users with complete portable access to enterprise networks, e-mail and the Internet without the limitation of wired connections.
-The Minstrel/ Palm handheld computing device integrated product is lightweight and slips easily into a suit pocket or purse.
+The Minstrel/Palm handheld computing device integrated product is lightweight and slips easily into a suit pocket or purse.
 Minstrel can also be used with most third-party software developed for the Palm family of handheld computing devices.

 The Minstrel III Wireless Modem offers two-way wireless data communications on the Palm III connected organizers.
 Improvements to prior versions include a smaller and thinner form factor, lighter weight and improved battery life.
 The Minstrel E-15 Wireless Modem, which is designed exclusively for the Casio E-15 Windows Pocket PC handheld computer, offers two-way wireless data communications.
 The Minstrel V Wireless Modem, which is designed for the Palm V connected organizer and is currently branded by OmniSky for sales and distribution, also offers two-way wireless data communications.
+The Minstrel S Wireless Modem offers two-way wireless data communications on the Handspring family of handheld devices.